MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 ### <a name="is-share-to-teams-available-in-all-business-central-clients"></a>Is Share to Teams available in all Business Central clients?

-At this time, Share to Teams is available exclusively in the desktop web client, and in the details window in Teams.
+At this time, Share to Teams is available in the desktop web client, in the details window in Teams, and when opening a page in a new window from the Outlook add-in.

 ### <a name="where-do-i-find-share-to-teams-in-business-central"></a>Where do I find Share to Teams in Business Central?